Adjusted Bayesian inference for selected parameters: Specifying FDR controlling selection rules in the random effect model

 \begin{exa} In Example \ref{exa1} selection is associated with $D = 2$ directional discoveries.
-According to Corollary \ref{cor0-a} the pFDR for the selection rule $|y_i| \ge s$ is equal to the ``random'' $\theta$ saBayes risk for the loss function $I( sign(\theta_i) \ne sign(y_i))$
+According to Corollary \ref{cor0-a} the pFDR for the selection rule $|y_i| \ge s$ is equal to the ``random'' $\theta$ average risk for the loss function $I( sign(\theta_i) \ne sign(y_i))$

 Recall that $|y_i| > 3.111$ was used to ensure that the directional-FDR is less than $0.1$.
-For $s = 3.111$ the saBayes risk (\ref{eq1230}) is $0.070$, whereas setting $s = 2.915$ yields the selection criterion for which the saBayes risk is $0.10$.
+For $s = 3.111$ the average risk (\ref{eq1230}) is $0.070$, whereas setting $s = 2.915$ yields the selection criterion for which the average risk is $0.10$.
 The posterior expected loss corresponding to the directional-FDR is

-Notice that in this example $\tilde{\rho} (y_i)$ increases in $|y_i|$, thus $| y_i| \ge 2.915$ is the $\tilde{r}_S = 0.10$ selection rule yielding the maximal expected number of discoveries.
-For $y_i \ge 0$, $\tilde{\rho} (y_i)$ is the conditional probability given $y_i$ that $\theta_i < 0$. $\tilde{\rho} (0) = 0.5$, $\tilde{\rho} (3.111) = 0.176$, and $\tilde{\rho} (3.472) = 0.10$.
+Notice that in this example $\rho (y_i)$ increases in $|y_i|$, thus $| y_i| \ge 2.915$ is the $r_S = 0.10$ selection rule yielding the maximal expected number of discoveries.
+For $y_i \ge 0$, $\rho (y_i)$ is the conditional probability given $y_i$ that $\theta_i < 0$. $\rho (0) = 0.5$, $\rho (3.111) = 0.176$, and $\rho (3.472) = 0.10$.
 Thus $|y_i| \ge 3.472$ is the selection criterion suggested in (\ref{loc-FDR}) for $q = 0.10$.

-To illustrate the results on the non-exchangeable random effect model, we evaluated $E V$, $E R$ and the directional-FDR in $n = 10^5$ replications of the random effect model simulated in Example \ref{exa1} and the comparable non-exchangeable random effect model described in Example \ref{exa3333}.
-In both models the mean number of discoveries was $919.9$ (s.e. $<0.07$), the mean number of false discoveries was $64.4$ (s.e. $<0.03$), and the mean directional-FDP was $0.070$ (s.e. $< 0.00003$). \end{exa}
+The random effect model generated in Example \ref{exa1} is the $(\tilde{\theta}, \tilde{Y})$ that corresponds to the non-exchangeable random effect model $(\theta, Y)$ in Example \ref{exa3333}.
+To illustrate our results on the non-exchangeable random effect model, we evaluated $E V$, $E R$ and the directional-FDR for $n = 10^5$ samples of $(\tilde{\theta}, \tilde{Y})$ and of $(\theta, Y)$.
+In both cases the mean number of discoveries was $919.9$ (s.e. $<0.07$), the mean number of false discoveries was $64.4$ (s.e. $<0.03$), and the mean directional-FDP was $0.070$ (s.e. $< 0.00003$). \end{exa}